- Affordable Living

 ASES Development Process

-In the past, a review of the standards occurred every five years.
-The Service Excellence team now continuously scan for any changes to legislation, industry or departmental requirements.
-As a result, ASES takes an ongoing developmental approach to ensuring the standards are relevant to the Community Services Sector and keeps abreast of the ever-changing environment.
+Previously, a review of the Standards occurred every five years.
+The Service Excellence team now continuously examine any changes to legislation, industry or departmental requirements.
+This ongoing approach ensures that the ASES program and standards are always relevant to the Community Services sector and up-to-date in a constantly changing environment.

-The standard under review involves consultation with key stakeholders, focus groups and the ASES external assessors to develop the key indicators and evidence required to meet new requirements.
+The review process involves consultation with key stakeholders, focus groups and ASES external assessors to develop the key indicators and evidence required to meet new requirements.

-Testing of the new standards and requirements occurs via small focus groups and/or organisations wishing to participate in the trial.
+Testing of new standards and requirements occurs via small focus groups and/or contact with participating organisations.

-ASES will incorporate feedback from stakeholders, external assessors and participating organisations into the next iteration of the standards.
-Fact sheets are distributed to organisations transitioning to the new standards, outlining changes and the key additional elements for organisations to consider in gathering evidence for their assessment.
+ASES incorporates feedback in the next iteration of the standards.
+The team distributes information to organisations transitioning to the new standards, outlining changes and the key additional elements to consider when gathering evidence for their assessment.

-The transition and all other documentation is updated and notification to the Community Services Sector occurs en mass.
-In addition to the communique sent out to the Community Services Sector, organisations that attend any of the ASES information sessions are advised of new inclusions and the evidence now required.
+The transition and all other documentation is updated and the Community Services sector is notified en mass.
+Organisations that attend any of the ASES information sessions are also advised of new inclusions and the updated requirements for evidence.

-If you would like to provide feedback or participate in any way, please let us know via email.
+If you would like to provide feedback or participate in any way, contact us via email.